Wilding conifer: Species

 The various species dominate in different areas of New Zealand.
-Radiata pine (Pinus radiata) is used for 90% of the plantation forests in New Zealand and some of the wilding conifer is a result of these forests.
+Radiata pine (Pinus radiata) is used for 90% of the plantation forests in New Zealand and some of the wilding conifers are a result of these forests.

 Control measures

 Without any control measures, wilding conifers will spread over an increasing area with economic and environmental consequences.
 As well as volunteers organised by environmental groups, regional councils and the Department of Conservation invest in wild conifer removal.

 A South Island Wilding Conifer Management Group was formed in 2006 and obtained funding from the Ministry of Agriculture and Forestry Sustainable Farming Fund.

 Mechanical removal by hand pulling seedlings, and the use of brush cutters and chainsaws are common control methods.
 Spray trials are also being carried out.
 In 2004 a spraying operation by the Department of Conservation at Mid Dome in the Southland region caused spray drift onto surrounding areas including the towns of Athol and Kingston.